NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 These tests are run automatically during deployment and shouldn't need to be touched unless performing debugging or adding/removing/changing test cases <br />
 If there are any test failures, this will report a failed build

+When developing new features that need to be regression tested, you'll need to create a new PR for them on this repository.
+When you are happy with the tests and the feature, merge the regression tests first.
+This will create a new tagged release, which you should then reference in the counterpart feature pull request before merging the code.

 ## Setup

 ### Environment Variables